1 Introduction

 The database is deployed as a deployment.
 Deployment covers control over the pods and the ReplicaSets for these pods.
 Pods are not bound to a specific node in the cluster unless set with selector labels.
 A deployment can scale pods on one or mode nodes, and it recovers pods when they crash.

-Data storage should be externalized as much as possible, given how pods can be created, destroyed, or moved around.
+Data storage should be externalized as much as possible, because pods can be created, destroyed, or moved around.
 Destroying a pod will also destroy any data stored inside the containers started by the pod.
 When scaling the app, all instances should be able to retrieve the same data.
 This how-to uses node-bound volume mounts, but please check the list of available clustered storage options.

-To access your Mendix applications inside a pod from outside of the Kubernetes, a service must be created exposing the port.
+To access your Mendix applications inside a pod from outside of the Kubernetes, a service must be created to expose the port.
 Services deal with pod discovery and pod lifecycles, so the consumer of a particular service doesn’t need to know where a pod is or what IP is needed to access it.

 minikube docker-env